selcukeskil/tabu-search-algorithm-in-Python-for-Capacitated-Plant-Location-Problem/README.md

 Briefly; In tabu search, a move is always made towards the best solution in the neighborhood, even if it is worse than the current solution.
 This helps to avoid local optima.

+In tabu search, "short-term memory" is used to avoid cyclic moves (that is, the same region is visited over and over) in problem solving.
+The algorithm's "Short-term memory" is created by preventing the search from revisiting previously visited solutions (i.e. creating a "tabu list").
+We do not store ALL visited solutions in the Tabu list.
+Usually, only some forbidden solutions, moves or their attributes are stored in the Tabu list.

+In our code; to the tabu list, moves that are taboo are appended with their tabu tanure; tabu tanure is the lifetime of a taboo (ie how many iterations a tabu will remain taboo for)